maikelbos0/VDT.Core.Blazor.DragAndDropList/src/VDT.Core.Blazor.DragAndDropList/README.md

 ## Usage

-To use this components, there are two steps that must be taken.
+To start using this component, follow the below steps.

+- Assign your list of items to the `Items` property
 - Inside the item template, there needs to be an element that has an `@onmousedown` and `@ontouchstart` event callback to `context.StartDragging`, passing the `MouseEventArgs` and `TouchEventArgs`, to start the dragging action
 - When the dragging item is dropped, the component `OnDropItem` event is triggered which provides an object of type `DropItemEventArgs<TItem>`; subscribe to this event to handle the reordering of your list

 Please note that reordering must be done in client code since the component should not change its input property `Items`.
-To handle reordering you can either perform manual switching using the `OriginalItemIndex` and `NewItemIndex` properties of the event arguments parameter, or use the `ReorderedItems` property which contains the reordered list.
+To handle reordering you can either perform manual switching using the `OriginalItemIndex` and `NewItemIndex` properties of the event arguments parameter, or use the `IList<T>.Reorder` with the event arguments.

 ### Example